Wonderful! Wonderful!: Critical reception

 The youthful voice of the soon-to-be superstar sings out "What a moment to share" with passion and eloquence, the rhythm section very simple and non-obtrusive giving space to Conniff's thick strings and stunning backing vocalists.
 The dense and concise production surround Johnny's talents, setting the table for his classy performance.

+Charts

+Weekly chart performance for "Wonderful!
+Wonderful!"